Supersedes 561 FW 4, 10/02/07

 B, Federal and State Regulations for Waste Management: Most treatment processes concentrate contaminants into a residual stream (brine or sludge) that requires proper management.
 We must follow applicable Federal and State regulations covering the management of such wastes.

 For information on the content of this chapter, contact the Division of Engineering.
-For more information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.